 - Join Facebook groups for social media and Instagram (join mine here)

 - Focus on serving your audience

 Using these steps, I’ve grown my Instagram account to over 5,000.
-The more I abide by the rules above, the faster my account grows!
+The more I abide by these rules, the faster my account grows.